pradeephubgit/appsignal-docs/source/guides/filter-data/filter-parameters.html.md

 Any parameter values that are filtered out by these systems will be replaced with a `[FILTERED]` value.
 This way the list of parameters in the app data on AppSignal.com still includes the parameter key, but not the value.
 Making it easier to see that a value was sent, but the potentially sensitive data was filtered out.

 -> 🔍 Some [parameter keys are also removed by our processor](/application/parameter-filtering.html#processor-parameter-filtering) on our servers.

-!> ⚠️ Do not send personal data to AppSignal.
-If request parameters, request headers or session data contain personal data, please use filtering to avoid sending this data to AppSignal.
-Follow this step and the next steps to set up this filtering.

 ### Example